 To get just a little dramatic, the studio that I loved felt like a prison and I was the warden.
 I wouldn’t let myself leave.

 I told the podcast host about my favorite painters- Velasquez, Rubens, William Nicholson, and Robert Rauschenberg* successful artists with vocations outside of their art, and contemporary artist-entrepreneurs like Israel Hershberg and Jacob Collins.

 The great artist-teachers, past and present, all passionately involved in things that fed them creatively, and still do.

 Somehow I had forgotten this while buying into the myth that you were not a “real artist” unless 100% of your income came from the production of art.
 I believed this right up until the time it happened for me in the early 2000’s.

-Desire for personal success aside, we want to please others, the collectors, the gallery staff and especially the people we are closest to.
+The desire for personal success aside, we want to please others, the collectors, the gallery staff and especially the people we are closest to.

 Internal and external pressure to sell each piece will quickly put the kibosh on experimentation, causing a painter to play it too safe.
 Freedom to experiment and make mistakes are absolutely essential to an artist’s growth.

 That said, my hat goes off to anyone who paints and exhibits full-time because these guys are a special breed.

 These were the thoughts that surfaced as I considered the advice I would give a young artist, younger self-included.